ua0lnj/vdr-plugin-softhddevice/README.txt

 	    libs gl glu glew freetype2

 Note:
 	For old Intel video use va-api and va-api-glx.
 	For newest Intel video use va-api-egl.
 	For old Nvidia video use vdpau.
-For newest Nvidia video use cuvid and cuvid-egl.
+	For newest Nvidia video use cuvid and cuvid-egl or nvdec and nvdec-egl.
 	For all system with openGL you can use cpu-glx or cpu-egl.